 of occupational therapy.

-- Participated with mentor in the development and submission of a grant and/or research proposal.
+- Participated with a mentor in the development and submission of a grant and/or research proposal.

 - Initiated the development/evolution of a collaborative research network.

-- Presented and/or co-presented with mentor on research findings at professional conferences.
+- Presented and/or co-presented with a mentor on research findings at professional conferences.

 - Developed and submitted manuscripts on research findings – may be co-authored with mentor and research committee.

-- Taught/co-taught in a graduate course, professional workshop, or other venue as approved by mentor.
+- Taught/co-taught in a graduate course, professional workshop, or other venues as approved by mentor.